mytestbed/omf_rc_shm/README.md

 Where

  * `binary_path` is local path to the application's binary
  * `schedule` is the definition of the schedule to run the application on.
-It can be either the string 'now' (= run this application as soon as possible) or a cron-type formatted schedule (see [crontab manual](http://www.google.com/search?q=man+crontab))
+It can be either the string 'in X' which means that the application will be started X minutes after its definition has been processed; or a cron-type formatted schedule (see [crontab manual](http://www.google.com/search?q=man+crontab))
  * `timeout` the time in second after which the application should be stopped, set to 0 to let the application stop by itself
  * `parameters` the list of command line parameters that this application accepts, see the [OMF Documentation](https://github.com/mytestbed/omf/blob/master/doc/APPLICATION_PROXY.mkd#parameter-properties) for more detail
  * `use_oml` enable OML instrumentation